slundberg/ChromNet.jl/README.md

 # ChromNet.jl

-NOTE: These instructions are for v0.1, the current master has significant changes that will be described here soon.

-Integrates any BED file into the ChromNet group graphical model, the JSON network file produced can then be explored using http://chromnet.cs.washington.edu.
+Integrates any BAM, BED, or narrowPeak file into the ChromNet group graphical model, the JSON network file produced can then be explored using http://chromnet.cs.washington.edu.
+The genomic context driving any group edge in the network can also be calculated.
+Details are available in our paper pre-print http://dx.doi.org/10.1101/023911.

 [![Build Status](https://travis-ci.org/slundberg/ChromNet.jl.svg?branch=master)](https://travis-ci.org/slundberg/ChromNet.jl)

 ## Installation

-- Ensure that a recent version of [Julia](http://www.julialang.com/downloads/) is installed.
+- Ensure that a recent version of [Julia](http://www.julialang.com/downloads/) is installed (v0.4 or later).
 ChromNet is written in Julia for performance and portability reasons.
-- Download the [current data package](https://storage.googleapis.com/link-uw-human/ChromNet_build1.zip) (currently at build 1) which contains the ChromNet processed version of all ENCODE ChIP-seq data.
-Also contained in this package is a Julia script, which when run, will generate a new ChromNet model using the ENCODE data and any user-provided BED files.
+- Download the [current data package](https://drive.google.com/uc?export=download&id=0B8QcnMD1YRTXRnJFVy1BSkw0bW8) (currently at build 3) which contains the ChromNet processed version of all ENCODE ChIP-seq data.
+Also contained in this package is a Julia script, which when run, will generate a new ChromNet model using the ENCODE data and any user-provided BAM/BED files.

 #### Upgrading
 If you have already used ChromNet before, ensure you have the latest data package, and then run `Pkg.update()` in the Julia console to fetch any code updates.
 In a UNIX shell this can be done with one command: